Shevchenkivskyi District, Lviv: Zamarstyniv

 The neighbourhood of Zamarstyniv emerged in the area of Belz fields which were located along the right bank of Poltva.
 It was established in 1389 as a manor of Lviv burgher Jan Sommerstein and was known as Sommersteinhof (German for "Sommerstein's Court"), with the name eventually being adopted by locals in its modern form.
 The settlement was recognized as a property of Lviv, and its inhabitants had to participate in repair of city fortifications.

 By the late 1920s Zamastyniv's population had reached 15,000, and it became Lviv's biggest suburb.
 In 1903 a yeast factory was opened in the neighbourhood; in the 1920s the enterprise was repurposed for production of liquors by the Baczewski company, and after the Second World War an instrumental factory was established on its site.
 A Capuchin monastery was established in Zamarstyniv in 1904 and functioned until its liquidation by Soviet authorities in 1946; currently a Greek Catholic church functions on its premises.
 In 1928-1934 an open-air swimming pool was constructed in the neighbourhood.
 In 1930 Zamarstyniv officially became part of Lviv.
 By 1940 35% of the whole city's population lived in the neighbourhood.

-During the German occupation a Jewish ghetto was organized in Zamarstyniv, housing more than 130,000 people.
+During the German occupation a Jewish Ghetto, Lwów Ghetto, was organized in Zamarstyniv, housing more than 130,000 people.
 Part of its inmates were killed on the spot, meanwhile others were transported to Belzec extermination camp.
 Between 1944 and 1955 a Soviet NKVD prison was active in the neighbourhood; approximately 1500 people who died or were tortured to death in the establishment were buried on a secret ground located nearby.
 Since 2016 a museum dedicated to the era of totalitarian rule has been functioning at the site.

 During the 1970s the riverbed of Poltva in the area was covered up.
 Under Soviet rule a large hospital complex was established in Zamarstyniv.
 In 2011 a museum dedicated to Kvitka Cisyk was opened in one of the district's schools.